The Siri feature on the iPhone 13 has been a part of the iPhone ecosystem for several years.

-People that use Siri have become accustomed to launching here in a variety of ways, although one option is usually preferred over the other.
+People that use Siri have become accustomed to launching her in various ways, although one option is usually preferred over the other.

 you can hold your iPhone up and say the phrase “Hey Siri” to activate it, then you can speak the action that you want it to perform.